ironhack-labs/lab-javascript-chronometer/readme.md

 ![](https://s3-eu-west-1.amazonaws.com/ih-materials/uploads/upload_db7f06db5a8f3c0b1a8432e1bdb34262.png)

-Let's get started!

-### Tests, tests, tests!

-As you know by now, most of our labs are supported by tests.
-In the `tests/ChronometerSpec.js` file you can find the tests you need to pass to successfully finish this exercise.
-You know the process, go ahead and open the `SpecRunner.html` file to see all the tests, and start writing your code on the `javascript/chronometer.js` file.

-## Instructions

 **This lab is essentially split in two main parts**:

 - part 1: logic (the code you will add in the `javascript/chronometer.js`) and
-- part 2: DOM manipulation so we can visually represent and showcase the previously written logic (the code you will add in the `javascript/main.js`).
+- part 2: DOM manipulation so we can visually represent and showcase the previously written logic (the code you will add in the `javascript/index.js`).

 It is **mandatory** for you to use the following: